whiteblock/genesis-examples/hyperledger-besu/besu.md

 ### Besu2
 Besu client

+### Besu3
+Besu client

 ## Task-Runners

 ### static-peers
 Helper that gathers the IP addresses and generate a static peers file.

 ## Tests
-Run two Multigeth nodes on the common-network
+Run three Multigeth nodes on the common-network